 31. Meet animals at the California Academy of Sciences

-Visiting the California Academy of Sciences is like hitting a lot of birds in one stone; there are plenty of San Francisco attractions which can be found in this one area.
+Visiting the California Academy of Sciences is like hitting many birds in one stone; there are plenty of San Francisco attractions that can be found in this one area.

 Inside the California Academy of Sciences, there is the Steinhart Aquarium.
 Here, you can see more than 40,000 animals that come from around the world.